Vyathan/CPGM132SemesterProject/README.md

 I'm going to use AWS S3 to stand up this new website.

-I'm also going to try and make the new site contain all of the following (Last Year's Class Requirements):
+I'm also going to try and make the new site contain most of the following (Last Year's Class Requirements):

 Basic HTML elements and style: